Deborah Feyerick: Career

-Feyerick's in depth reporting includes long-form pieces for CNN Investigations specifically rampant mold at US naval facilities in CNN's Toxic Homefront; the incarceration of NYPD transit officer Richard DeGuglielmo Jr. in "Twisted Justice"; and the search for gangster & FBI Most Wanted James "Whitey" Bulger in "Stone Cold Killer."
+Feyerick's in depth reporting includes long-form pieces for CNN Investigations specifically rampant mold at US naval facilities in CNN's "Toxic Homefront"; the incarceration of NYPD transit officer Richard DeGuglielmo Jr. in "Twisted Justice"; and the search for gangster & FBI Most Wanted James "Whitey" Bulger in "Stone Cold Killer."

 Feyerick's reputation as an investigative and breaking news reporter has put her on the front-lines of major stories including the devastation of Hurricane Sandy, the Sandy Hook Elementary School shooting, and the manhunt for Tamerlan and Dzhokhar Tsarnaev, the perpetrators of the Boston Marathon bombing.

 Feyerick covered the national gun debate, examining the issue from the perspective of gun-owners.
 She visited rocker and NRA activist Ted Nugent at his Spirit Wild Ranch; interviewed the head of the National Shooting Sports Foundation; and experienced firearms first hand from the perspective of a non-gun-owner.

+Feyerick retired from CNN in May 2017.

 Personal life

 Feyerick is on the board of various charities, including one that helps young girls in India receive a higher education.
 She resides in New York City with her two children.